Family on a hike in the Blue Ridge Mountains in winter / Photo: Jared Kay

-12 Family-Friendly Ways to Enjoy Winter in Asheville
+Family-Friendly Things to Do in Asheville This Winter

 Games and Interactive Museums

-With more than 30 pinball machines and over a dozen classic video games in the “Arcave,” there’s enough nostalgic button pushing at the Asheville Pinball Museum to entertain the whole family for hours… and to keep them from pushing your buttons.
-Play dozens of pinball machines at the Asheville Pinball Museum
+With more than 30 pinball machines and over a dozen classic video games in the “Arcave,” there’s enough nostalgic button pushing at the Asheville Pinball Museum to entertain the whole family for hours.

 Little ones can channel their inner Isaac Newtons at the Asheville Museum of Science.
 Be a geologist in the Colburn Hall of Minerals or dig for fossils and see the Teratophoneus dinosaur skeleton.